-The new partnership between JustPark and Zap-Map will add a significant number of new residential points to the map.
+The partnership between JustPark and Zap-Map will see a significant number of new residential points added to the map.
 Currently, Zap-Map has over 1,200 Zap-Home points available and the addition of the JustPark chargers will take the number to over 2,000.
-Visible to more than 150,000 monthly Zap-Map users, EV drivers will – from June – be able to search for JustPark chargers close to them, then pre-book and pay via the Zap-Map app to ensure they have a guaranteed space and charger.
+Visible to more than 150,000 monthly Zap-Map users, EV drivers will be able to search for JustPark chargers close to them, then pre-book and pay via the Zap-Map app to ensure they have a guaranteed space and charger.

 This month saw the highest ever monthly sales of EVs and there are now close to 500,000 EVs on the road, accounting for 13.8% of all new car sales in the UK.
 As more and more drivers go electric, and with around 40% of UK households not having access to off-street parking, new solutions for local charging are important.